dwgrossberg/dwgrossberg/README.md

 ### :writing_hand: Soft Skills :

-- Collaborating with a diverse internal team
+- Collaboration and communication
-- Presenting to clients and meeting with external stakeholders
+- Presenting to clients and meeting with stakeholders
 - Bringing complex projects to life
-- Excellent independent worker and effective time-manager
-- Strong communicator and documenter
+- Managing time and independent work
-- Concise writer
 - Team-oriented mindset and personality
 - Meticulous and detail-oriented researcher
 - Adaptable, flexible, and affable human
+- Concise writer
+- Reliable

 ---